git-pull/website/blog/2018/01/technical-screening.rst

 And it's painful to watch.
 It's obvious when they lie to themselves.
 To them, it's about the paycheck and their self-preservation, not about hacking or helping the company.
-It's so weak and cowardly, I feel sick to watch how low they sink.
+It's so weak and cowardly.
+It's gross.

 Don't you think they look people up first?